prisma/prisma-engines/README.md

   - Alternatively: Load the defined environment in `./.envrc` manually in your shell.
 - **For m1 users**: Install [Protocol Buffers](https://grpc.io/docs/protoc-installation/)

+Note for nix users: it should be enough to `direnv allow`.
+Note that `rust-analyzer` is missing, so you'll have to already have that in scope if you want to use it.

 **How to build:**